 The district will ensure that all foods and beverages sold to students on the school campus during the school day support healthy eating, including those provided outside of the school meal programs.
-All foods and beverages sold outside of the school meal programs, during the school day will, at a minimum, meet Smart Snacks.
-These standards will apply in all locations and through all services where foods and beverages are sold, which may include but are not limited to $\tilde{A}$ la carte, vending machines, school stores and snack or food carts, as well as any food-based fundraising meant for consumption during the school day.
+All foods and beverages sold outside of the school meal programs during the school day will, at a minimum, meet Smart Snacks.
+These standards will apply in all locations and through all services where foods and beverages are sold, which may include but are not limited to à la carte, vending machines, school stores, and snack or food carts, as well as any food-based fundraising meant for consumption during the school day.
+(With the exception of exempt food-based fundraising events allowable by the USDA and the National School Lunch Program).